 Lastly, they will explain the process for repairing the failed part or fixing the issue.
 If you decide that air conditioning repair is better for you than purchasing an upgraded air conditioning system, the technician will order any parts necessary and schedule your new appointment to repair the A/C system.
 Or, if the part needed is already accessible on their truck, they will begin the air conditioner repair work with your consent.

 Remember that throughout San Antonio your system is in good hands with San Antonio Air Service Experts.
-Our service techs are NATE-certified and have undergone extensive background checks so you can feel safe and sure with the men and women we send into your home.
+Our service techs are ACE-certified and have undergone extensive background checks so you can feel safe and sure with the men and women we send into your home.
 If you ever think of any questions about your air conditioning system or what to expect with your AC repair, give us a call 24/7 at 210-570-9705 and we’ll be happy to walk you through the process.